survivejs/webpack-book/manuscript/techniques/04_testing.md

 ## Conclusion

 Webpack can be configured to work with a large variety of testing tools.
 Each tool has its sweet spots, but they also have quite a bit of common ground.

+To recap:

+* Running testing tools allows you to benefit from webpack's module resolution mechanism.
+* Sometimes the test setup might be quite involved.
+Tools like Jest remove most of the boilerplate and allow you to develop tests with minimal setup.
+* You can find multiple mocking tools for webpack.
+They allow you to shape test environment.
+Sometimes you can avoid mocking through design, though.

+I will show you how to deploy applications using webpack in the next chapter.